shumwaymark/sentinelcam/README.rst

 - Except for when the subject is gazing directly at the camera, collected images often present profile views and oblique perspectives.
 - Persons may be actively moving through the field of view, and not stationary.
-This can sometimes result in images containing motion artifacts resulting in blurry, apparently out of focus, faces.
+This can sometimes result in images containing motion artifacts which produce blurry, apparently out of focus, faces.
 - At high frame rates, a single Outpost event can potentially capture hundreds of images containing facial data.
-Only a few of these images might result in a recognition result with high confidence.
+Only a small subset of these images might return a recognition result with high confidence.
-- A much smaller subset of those images might have the desired quality for use as feedback to improve the recognition model.
+- Often, none of the collected images will have the desired quality needed for use as feedback to improve the recognition model.
 - Sometimes, failures in recognition tasks result from the introduction of new individuals not seen before.
 The system needs to be able to discern the difference, and attempt to remember each new person